All Episodes

 Thank you.

-First, I have to say, if the Democrats had half the compassion that they claimed to, they would let us use our food stamp to purchase LifeLock.
+First, I have to say, if the Democrats had half the compassion that they claim to, they would let us use our food stamps to purchase live locks.

 Never know.